typelevel/typelevel.github.com/src/blog/2016-03-02-summit-philadelphia.md

  15:40 | @:style(schedule-title)Easy, intuitive, direct-style syntax for Monad-comprehensions!@:@ @:style(schedule-byline)Chris Vogt, Chris Hodapp@:@ Easy, intuitive, direct-style syntax for monad comprehensions!
 Like Scala async or SBT .value, but generalized to any monad.
 Implemented, ready to be used and requiring only vanilla Scala 2.10/2.11 and blackbox macros.
 Future extensions could include automatic use of Applicative where possible, support for more embedded control-flow operations, comprehensions over multiple compatible monads at once for user-defined notions of compatible and compiler tweaks for syntactic improvements. |
  16:00 | @:style(schedule-title)Scala Exercises@:@ @:style(schedule-byline)Raúl Raja Martínez@:@ Scala Exercises is a web based community tool open sourced by 47 Degrees.
 It contains multiple koan and free form style exercises maintained by library authors and maintainers to help you master some of the most important tools in the Scala Ecosystem.
 Version 2 comes with a brand new backend and exercise tracking where you can login simply using your Github account and track your progress throughout exercises and libraries.
 Version 2 will launch with exercises for the stdlib, Cats, Shapeless and other well known libraries and frameworks part of the Scala ecosystem. |
  16:15 | Break |
- 16:30 | @:style(schedule-title)From Simulacrum to Typeclassic@:@ @:style(schedule-byline)mpilquist@:@ Simulacrum simplifies development of type class libraries.
+ 16:30 | @:style(schedule-title)From Simulacrum to Typeclassic@:@ @:style(schedule-byline)Michael Pilquist@:@ Simulacrum simplifies development of type class libraries.
 It is used in a number of open source libraries, including Cats.
 In this talk, we’ll tour the features of Simulacrum, and look at the forthcoming Typeclassic project, which merges Simulacrum with complementary projects like machinist and export-hook. |

 ## Sponsors